degel55/oop/readme.md

 3. Answer the following questions regarding oop_todo.rb:
 	a.
 Explain line 5. - **You are creating a new instance of the List class and passing it into the variable list**
     b.
 Explain line 8. - **You are creating a new task called Feed the cat using the Task class (using add_task method) and adding it to the list that was created in line 5**
     c.
-Explain line 14. - **You are printing out the 2nd task in the tasks array and calling the name method from the Task class**
+Explain line 14. - **You are accessing the list variable created and printing out the name of the second item in the list array**
     d.
-Explain line 31.
+Explain line 31. - **(I'm assuming line 32) This calls the tasks method on the list created and marks the task as complete using the destructive compete method**

 4. Answer the following questions:
     a.
 In your opinion, what advantages does oop_todo have over procedural_todo?